 Modular construction refers to a method of building a structure, rather than a description of the finished product.
-Modular buildings are typically built 60 to 90 percent “off-site” in a three-dimensional form, designed to be constructed at one location, and then erected on site.
+Modular buildings are typically built 60 to 90 percent “off-site” in a three-dimensional form, in a factory or manufacturing location, and then erected and assembled on site.

 The Four Stages of Prefab Construction

 - Design approval by the end user and any regulating authorities

 - Assembly of module components in a controlled environment